Rennylex/multirobot_system_assign/ps2/report.md

   Overall speaking, the project aims to let us develop a node that can make the robot to do the flocking behavior containing 3 movements:
   1. Align: robots group trying to move in the same directions
-  2. Cohesion: robots that are relatively far trying to be togather and moving
+  2. Cohesion: robots that are relatively far trying to be together and moving
-  3. Seperation: robots that are relatively close trying to spread out a little bit.
+  3. Separation: robots that are relatively close trying to spread out a little bit.

   In order to let the robot implement the aforementioned behaviors, we first need to decide how to pass down the instructions--to be more specific, what parameters we should set up.
 My idea is that, the robot should receive a target direction--`target_yaw`-- dynamically given by our algorithm.
-This `target_yaw` will be changing the whole time according to the local situational awarenss of the robots.
-It is also a parameter calculated by weighting the yaw angle given by `self.align()`, `self.cohesion()`, and `self.seperation()`.
+This `target_yaw` will be changing the whole time according to the local situational awareness of the robots.
+It is also a parameter calculated by weighting the yaw angle given by `self.align()`, `self.cohesion()`, and `self.separation()`.

   ## 1.2.
 Code implementation

-  What we're gonna do is to implement the code.
+  What we're going to do is to implement the code.
  ### 1.2.1.
 Launch File
   Different from the previous task, in this task, we need to spawn multiple robots and control them.
-For the Gazebo simulator, we can do so buy declaring multiple robots in the launch file, and clarify their respective namespace:
+For the Gazebo simulator, we can do so by declaring multiple robots in the launch file, and clarifying their respective namespace:
   ```launch
   <launch>
   <arg name="model" default="waffle_pi"/>